Lexdysic/categorical-sectional/readme.md

 # VFR Light Map

-This is a fork of Dylan Rush's excellent "[Categorical-Sectional](https://github.com/dylanrush/categorical-sectional)".
+This is a fork of John Marzulli's excellent "[Categorical-Sectional](https://github.com/JohnMarzulli/categorical-sectional)".

-The purpose of this version was to unify the control code of different LED light types and to add support for WS2801 "individually" addressible LED lights.
+The purpose of this version was to add support for WS281x "individually" addressible LED lights.

-I have also attempted to make setup easier by moving the LED configuration into data files.

 ![Seattle to Oshkosh, showing Sunset across the country](media/weather_and_fade.jpg)